 Vet's Insight: The "Lick" Risk

 I remember a case where a lovely owner came in with a nasty infection on her hand.
-She had cut her finger while gardening and let her German Shepherd lick it "clean", believing the old myth.
+She had cut her finger while gardening and let her German Shepherd lick it, believing the old myth.
 Within 24 hours, her finger was swollen and painful.
 We had to treat the dog for a minor issue, but she needed antibiotics from her GP for a Pasteurella infection.
 It was a hard lesson that while we love our dogs, their mouths are biological environments adapted for scavenging, not sterilising.

 Can You Get Sick from a Dog Kiss?

 While the risk is generally low for healthy adults, zoonotic transmission (diseases passing from animals to humans) is possible via saliva.
 This is particularly relevant for immunocompromised individuals, the elderly, and young children.
+I always recommend reviewing hygiene safety protocols when bringing a new dog into a family home.

 Supporting Oral and Gut Health Together